Mount St. Helens: Smith Creek and Pine Creek eruptive periods

 A dormancy of about 4,000 years was broken around 2500 BC with the start of the Smith Creek eruptive period, when eruptions of large amounts of ash and yellowish-brown pumice covered thousands of square miles.
 An eruption in 1900 BC was the largest known eruption from St. Helens during the Holocene epoch, depositing the Yn tephra.
 This eruptive period lasted until about 1600 BC and left 18 in deep deposits of material 50 mi distant in what is now Mount Rainier National Park.
 Trace deposits have been found as far northeast as Banff National Park in Alberta, and as far southeast as eastern Oregon.
 All told there may have been up to 2.5 mi3 of material ejected in this cycle.
 Some 400 years of dormancy followed.

-St. Helens came alive again around 1200 BC — the Pine Creek eruptive period.
+St. Helens came alive again around 1200 BC—the Pine Creek eruptive period.
 This lasted until about 800 BC and was characterized by smaller-volume eruptions.
-Numerous dense, nearly red hot pyroclastic flows sped down St. Helens' flanks and came to rest in nearby valleys.
+Numerous dense, nearly red hot pyroclastic flows sped down St. Helens's flanks and came to rest in nearby valleys.
 A large mudflow partly filled 40 mi of the Lewis River valley sometime between 1000 BC and 500 BC.